 In JavaScript, number literals can be represented in various numeral systems using different prefixes.
 Here are the commonly used prefixes for different numeral systems:

-2. Binary: The 0b or 0B prefix is used to represent binary numbers.
-Binary numbers consist of only 0 and 1.
-For example: 0b1010 represents the binary number 1010, which is equivalent to 10 in decimal.
+0bor0Bprefix is used to represent binary numbers.
+Binary numbers consist of only0and1.
+For example:0b1010represents the binary number1010, which is equivalent to10in decimal. - Octal:

-3. Octal: The 0o or 0O prefix is used to represent octal numbers.
-Octal numbers consist of digits from 0 to 7.
-For example: 0o77 represents the octal number 77, which is equivalent to 63 in decimal.
+0oor0Oprefix is used to represent octal numbers.
+Octal numbers consist of digits from0to7.
+For example:0o77represents the octal number77, which is equivalent to63in decimal. - Hexadecimal:

 Here are some examples illustrating the use of different prefixes: